-Continuing modern slavery risk analysis in our Environmental, Social and Governance processes We continued last financial year's integration of modern slavery risk analysis into the existing Environmental, Social and Governance (ESG) risk processes for our internally managed portfolios.
+• Continuing modern slavery risk analysis in our ESG processes

+We continued last financial year's integration of modern slavery risk analysis into the existing ESG risk processes for our internally managed portfolios.
 These assessment processes allowed us to focus on due diligence with higher risk suppliers and prioritise modern slavery engagement activities.

-- Engaging directly with companies we invest in This year we continued to engage directly with companies to discuss human rights and supply chain risks.
-These discussions include a focus on their approach to identifying potential areas of risk, investigations undertaken to follow up possible issues in their supply chain and processes for early detection and monitoring of risks. - Contributing to and engaging with investor groups We continued collaborating with various investor groups such as the Australian Council of Superannuation Investors (ACSI) and United Nations' Principles for Responsible Investment (PRI) during the 2020-21 financial year.
-We are active members of these and other collaborative bodies and participate in various forums in which companies, affected workers, industry bodies and other relevant experts discuss modern slavery and supply chain issues.
+• Engaging directly with companies we invest in This year we continued to engage directly with companies to discuss human rights and supply chain risks.
+These discussions include a focus on their approach to identifying potential areas of risk, investigations undertaken to follow up possible issues in their supply chain and processes for early detection and monitoring of risks.